Amoud University: History

 The idea to establish Amoud University came from four intellectuals working in the Gulf in 1994 and was formally proposed in a workshop held in Borama on August 6, 1996.
 The workshop agreed to the proposal and adopted a resolution for the establishment of the university by 1997.
+Sulaiman Ahmed Gulaid served as the first president.

 Amoud University started its first admission examination in September 1997 and selected 66 students to undergo a nine-month intensive English course.
 The university commenced its undergraduate program on 4 November 1998 and admitted the first freshman class.

 Amoud University was formally launched in 1998 and is registered as a non-governmental, non-profit making institution.
 Amoud is an institute which is deeply rooted within the local community due to primary support for the establishment of Amoud coming from community elders, leaders, business people, concerned citizens and local non-governmental organizations.

 In 2003, Amoud University signed a project agreement with the EC/DANIDA/CfBT for teacher training in the Education department.
 The two-year Diploma Education Program was funded by EC and DANIDA through UNESCO and CfBT.